Types of private equity transactions

 Hostile takeovers are rare in the BVI, but purchasers would, in all practicality, need to reach the squeeze-out threshold, due to the need for cooperation of the target for other acquisition methods.
 To note, there is no prohibition on the inclusion of poison-pill mechanisms in a BVI entity’s constitutional documents.

 What rights do shareholders of a target have to dissent or object to a going-private transaction?
 How do acquirers address the risks associated with shareholder dissent?

-A shareholder is entitled to payment of the fair value of his shares if he dissents from a merger (where the company is not the surviving company) or consolidation, a redemption of his shares through a squeeze-out, an arrangement (only where permitted by the court) or a disposition by the company of more than 50 per cent of its business (subject to certain exemptions).
+A shareholder is entitled to payment of the fair value of his or her shares if he or she dissents from a merger (where the company is not the surviving company) or consolidation, a redemption of his or her shares through a squeeze-out, an arrangement (only where permitted by the court) or a disposition by the company of more than 50 per cent of its business (subject to certain exemptions).